DylanOCD/budgie/README.md

 # budgie

-A personal learning project to create a budgeting tool
+A personal learning project to create a budgeting tool.